apitestbase/apitestbase.github.io/_docs/en/http-http-integration-unit-testing.md

 ![Positive - Test Step](../../screenshots/http-http/positive-test-step.png)

-Under the HTTP Stubs tab, create the HTTP stubs so that a 'successful' open-account operation is done by the Open Account API.
+Under the HTTP Stubs tab, create the two HTTP stubs so that a 'successful' open-account operation is done by the Open Account API.
 For how to create an HTTP stub in ATB, refer to [HTTP Stubs](/docs/en/http-stubs).

 ![Positive - Fraud Check API Stub](../../screenshots/http-http/positive-fraud-check-api-stub.png)